MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Channel renamed

-The channel renamed event is sent to your bot whenever a channel is renamed in a team where your bot is installed.
+The `channelRenamed` event is sent to your bot whenever a channel is renamed in a team where your bot is installed.

 The following code shows an example of channel renamed event: